machingclee/2023-09-10-Elliptic-Curve-in-Rust/README.md

 # 2023-09-10-Elliptic-Curve-in-Rust
-- Study elliptic curve by coding.
+- Study elliptic curve by coding by following the [tutorial](https://www.udemy.com/course/elliptic-curve-cryptography-in-rust/)
+- **My difference from the tutorial.**
+  - In tutorial, all computations are over `BigUint`, all points are `Point::Coor(BigUint, BigUint)`.
+  - In my code, I simplify computations by designing my own struct, my points are `Point::Coor(F_p, F_p)`.
 - Practice operator overloading by creating my own struct over $\mathbb Z/p\mathbb Z$ (which I denote `F_p` in the `lib.rs`).
 - **Main Takeaway.**
   - Learned how to define the interface for the operator to overload.